sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD_old.md

 - MCLAG peer nodes should reconcile the local FDB table upon completion of warm boot, as the MAC learn and age updates from peer would be lost during the time ICCP control session is down due to warm boot.

 ### 1.1.5 Unique IP for supporting L3 protocol over MCLAG VLAN interface Requirements
-- For VLAN's associated with MCLAG interface, allow configuration of Unique IP address on VLAN interface of Peer nodes.
+- For vlans associated with MCLAG interface, allow configuration of Unique IP address on VLAN interface of Peer nodes.
 - Provide mechanism for running L3 protocols such as BGP, BFD between both Peer nodes VLAN interface.
 - Provide mechanism for running L3 protocols such as BGP, BFD between Peer node VLAN interface and device connected to MCLAG Client.
 - For MCLAG gateway functionality (Data path) Static Anycast Gateway (SAG) or VRRP configuration will be mandatory, SAG is preferred for active-active forwarding.